caue-mendes/caue-mendes/README.md

 [ Today ]

-- 🔧 Working as Front-end Dev (React).
+- 🔧 Working as Front-end Dev.
-- 💅 Using Styled Components.
 - 🖋️ A little of Graphic Design with knowledge in Scrum Management.

 [ Next Steps ]

-- 🎫 C#
+- 🎫 C++

 [ Contact ]